What is pulmonary regurgitation?

 - Carcinoid syndrome

-- Rheumatic fever (PDF)(link opens in new window) and complications after catheterization are rare causes in the United States
+- Rheumatic fever (PDF)(link opens in new window) and complications after catheterization (rare causes in the United States)

 What are the symptoms of pulmonary regurgitation?

-Eventually, whether due to the valve problem or the pulmonary hypertension that may have caused the valve problem, the lower right chamber of the heart can become enlarged.
-Rarely, these conditions can progress to heart failure which can create more noticeable symptoms such as chest pain or discomfort, fatigue, lightheadedness or fainting.
+Eventually, the right ventricle can become enlarged.
+Rarely, these conditions can progress to heart failure, which can create more noticeable symptoms such as chest pain or discomfort, fatigue, lightheadedness or fainting.

 How is pulmonary regurgitation treated?